gepetobio/100-days-of-code/r2-log.md

 ## Log

+### R2D32

+Today I finished watching [JavaScript for WordPress](https://frontendmasters.com/courses/javascript-wordpress/wrapping-up-javascript-for-wordpress).

+### R2D31

+Today I kept following [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course and worked on some of the exercises.
+I also started watching [JavaScript for WordPress](https://frontendmasters.com/courses/javascript-wordpress/wrapping-up-javascript-for-wordpress).

+### R2D30

+Today I kept following [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course.
+I also read a bit of `this & Object Prototypes` [@YDKJS](https://twitter.com/YDKJS).

+### R2D29

+Today I kept following [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course and worked on some of the exercises.

 ### R2D28

 Today I wasn't with my computer but tried to solve a couple of [FreeCodeCamp](https://www.freecodecamp.org/) algorithms on my phone.
 An annoying bug didn't allow me to run the code but I did solve one of them later on on the computer.
 I also followed some of the first sections of [JavaScript: From Fundamentals to Functional JS, v2](https://frontendmasters.com/courses/js-fundamentals-functional-v2/) course.